| Overall Grade: | B- |

-Heaven Can Wait is rated PG:
+Heaven Can Wait Parent Guide

 Life has a plan, always a plan.
 But for Joe Pendleton (Warren Beatty), the L.A.
 Rams rising star quarterback, that plan includes a few glitches.

-Snatched from sure death moments before impact with a speeding car, Joe arrives at a paradisiacal way-station with a novice heavenly escort--forty-seven years too early.
-By the time the paperwork is sorted out, Joe's body has been cremated and it's up to the angelic Mr. Jordan (James Mason) to find him a replacement.
-Disgruntled with the options shown him, Joe is at last smitten by the pleas of a beautiful, young schoolteacher, Betty Logan (Julie Christie) who has come to appeal her town's case against businessman Leo Farnsworth and his intentions to build a factory in their area.
-Convinced by Mr. Jordan that as Farnsworth he can help Betty, Joe steps into the dead man's drugged cadaver before it's discovered.
+Snatched from sure death moments before impact with a speeding car, Joe arrives at a paradisiacal way-station with a novice heavenly escort—forty-seven years too early.
+By the time the paperwork is sorted out, Joe’s body has been cremated and it’s up to the angelic Mr. Jordan (James Mason) to find him a replacement.
+Disgruntled with the options shown him, Joe is at last smitten by the pleas of a beautiful, young schoolteacher, Betty Logan (Julie Christie) who has come to appeal her town’s case against businessman Leo Farnsworth and his intentions to build a factory in their area.
+Convinced by Mr. Jordan that as Farnsworth he can help Betty, Joe steps into the dead man’s drugged cadaver before it’s discovered.

 Certain of their plot to kill her husband; Mrs. Farnsworth's (Dian Cannon) respite in a stiff drink is shattered when a very lively Farnsworth bounds into the office.
 The hysterical woman is hustled out of the way by her accomplice lover, Farnsworth's personal assistant, so they can devise another attack on the unlucky millionaire.
 Joe, while pursuing the English educator and coaching a company besieged with lawsuits, chases his NFL dream by shaping up his loaner body for a tryout with the Rams.
 (He secured this opportunity by having enough cash to buy the team.)
 But with only hours remaining until he suits up for the big game, Joe's borrowed physique is recalled leaving him bodiless once again.